Sport in Spain: Tennis

 Rafael Nadal holding the 2008 Rogers Cup trophy.

-Spain has produced a number of tennis champions, excelling in tournaments held on clay courts in particular, such as the French Open, the second Grand Slam tournament of the year.

-Spain has won the Davis Cup six times (2000, 2004, 2008, 2009, 2011, 2019) and the Billie Jean King Cup (formerly Fed Cup) five times (1991, 1993, 1994, 1995, 1998).
+Spanish tennis is particularly characterised by success on clay courts, which many Spaniards train on in their youth.
+Spanish players have won 28 singles titles at the French Open, the only modern clay court major.
+In team competition, Spain has won the Davis Cup six times (2000, 2004, 2008, 2009, 2011 and 2019) and the Billie Jean King Cup (formerly Fed Cup) five times (1991, 1993, 1994, 1995 and 1998).

-Carlos Alcaraz is widely regarded in Spain as Nadal's successor.

-Rafael Nadal is widely regarded as the greatest Spanish tennis player of all time and one of the best to ever play the game.
-He has won 22 Grand Slam men's singles titles, the second-most in history.
-He has won the French Open a record 14 times.
-After defeating then-world No. 1 Roger Federer, Nadal claimed the Wimbledon title in a historic final in 2008.
-In 2009, he became the first Spaniard to win the Australian Open, a feat he repeated at the 2022 Australian Open.
-After defeating Novak Djokovic in the 2010 US Open final, he became the first man in history to win majors on clay, grass, and hard courts in a calendar year (Surface Slam), and the first Spaniard to complete a Career Grand Slam, having achieved it twice in his career thus far (one of four men to ever do so).
-In addition, Nadal is one of three men to achieve the Career Golden Slam in singles and a two-time Olympic gold medalist, having won the singles event at the 2008 Beijing Olympics and the doubles event at the 2016 Rio Olympics.
+Rafael Nadal is widely regarded as the greatest Spanish tennis player of all time, and as one of the greatest tennis players of all time.
+During his professional career, which spanned 2001-2024, he won 22 Grand Slam men's singles titles, the second-most in history.
+This included a record 14 victories at the French Open.

+Despite his sobriquet as the "King of Clay", Nadal saw success on all court surfaces.
+After defeating then-world No. 1 Roger Federer, Nadal claimed his first Wimbledon title in a historic final in 2008.
+In 2009, he became the first Spaniard to win the Australian Open.
+By defeating Novak Djokovic in the 2010 US Open final, he became the first man in history to win majors on clay, grass, and hard courts in a calendar year (Surface Slam), and the first Spaniard to complete a Career Grand Slam.
+Nadal is also one of three men to achieve the Career Golden Slam in singles, and a two-time Olympic gold medalist, having won the singles event at the 2008 Beijing Olympics and the doubles event at the 2016 Rio Olympics.